• Menu

 Q. Can I use my cell phone in Morocco?

 A. There are a few ways you can use your cell phone in Morocco.
-First, consider buying an international data plan from your provider.
-Most providers offer an international data plan where you purchase a certain amount of data and have a month to use it.
-You can use it for maps, internet, phone, texting, apps, etc.
+The most reliable and easiest way to do this is to buy an international data plan from your provider.
+Most providers offer an international data plan (or your current plan may already include it) where you pay $10 – $12/day.
+This tends to be pretty seamless.

 Q. Will I need to protect my gear from sand?